vikfroberg/cv/README.md

 Web development agency

 - Lead the development of many client projects including Volco CE, Ebeco, Lindholmen, IHM and more.
-- We used technologies like Drupal, React, Solr, Symfony, Varnish, SASS amongst many others.
+- Used technologies like Drupal, React, Solr, Symfony, Varnish, SASS amongst many others.
-- Did open source work for the Drupal community
+- Did open source work for the Drupal community.
 - Architectured personalized newsfeeds using event sourcing for Volvo CE's inovation platform.
 - Kodamera has a strong beleif in agile development and we used it exclusivly in every project.